pkorduan/kvwmap-server/docker/README.md

 dcm rebuild all

 # Changelog
+# 1.2.3
+	* add docker to be able to call commands in other containers
 # 1.2.2
 	* do things in kvwmap-firstrun only if not allready done
 	* enable apache mod expires